rackerlabs/docs-developer-blog/_posts/2018-06-07-lacp-bonding-and-linux-configuration.md

             inet 179.254.0.2/16 brd 169.254.255.255 scope link bond1

-This completes the process of LACP bonding on RHEL or CentOS 7 using the nmcli tool.
+This completes the process of LACP bonding on RHEL or CentOS 7 by using the nmcli tool.

 ### Conclusion: